P. latifolius, P. odoratissimus Linn P. amaryllifolius

 Lá Dua Tea - naturally withered loose leaf powder pkg

-produce a healthy & invigorating anti-oxidant herbal tea helpful in rejuvenating
+leaves produce a healthy & invigorating anti-oxidant herbal tea helpful

 Cosmetic & Aromatic Uses

 It is also used in traditional aromatic bath & spa soaps that produce a unique fragrant scent.
 La Dua is said to be a restorative, deodorant, indolent and phylactic (serving to protect especially against disease), promoting a feeling of wellbeing, and acting as a counter to tropical lassitude (debility, fatigue, or diminished energy).
 It's also a breath sweetener and an effective organic food preservative.

 interesting and useful attribute to this herb is that roaches tend to